-13 May Miss Lilian M Faithfull
+13 May Miss Lilian Mary Faithfull

 Photo 2 – Age 50, here she is photographed in her car surrounded by nurses outside St Martin’s in 1916.
 The first women in Cheltenham to own a car.

 In 1920, she became Justice of the Peace for Cheltenham, becoming one of the first women magistrates in England.

 Photo 3 – In 1946, age 81, Lilian started our Charity.
 At the inaugural meeting of supporters she famously declared, “something must be done” after seeing Cheltenham’s population suffering in old age despite having given so much during the war years.

 On 12 March 1952, Lilian passed away age 87 at Faithfull House, one of our current care homes in Suffolk Square in Cheltenham.